Associate Vice President for University Development

 Bachelor’s Degree required.

-A minimum of 10 years of successful and progressively responsible leadership in all aspects of a mature development program with at least two (2) years developing, managing and interpreting analytics in a fundraising environment.
-Must have a successful fundraising track-record and strength in developing thoughtful donor strategies in a vast and complex organization.
-Must have experience managing a budget, leading and growing professional-level staff and building and managing relationships with key internal and external stake holders.
+A minimum of 15 years of successful and progressively responsible leadership in all aspects of a mature development program with at least 3 years developing, managing, and interpreting analytics in a fundraising environment.
+Must have a successful fundraising track-record and strength in developing thoughtful donor strategies in a complex organization.
+Must have experience managing a budget, leading and growing professional-level staff, and building and managing relationships with key internal and external stakeholders.

 Knowledge, Skills, and Abilities:

-Knowledge and understanding of the fundraising process.
-Familiarity with reporting tools and accountability measures.
+Knowledge and understanding of philanthropy and fundraising.
 Excellent verbal and written communication skills.
 Ability to successfully engage and motivate diverse groups of individuals at all levels, including staff, alumni and volunteers.
-Experience in short and long term strategic planning and a desire to take UMD’s advancement program to a new level of success.
-Ability to build trusting and meaningful relationships with colleagues, deans, directors, volunteers and donors.
+Familiarity with performance metrics and accountability measures and how to apply them to motivate and empower staff and educate stakeholders about the essentials of fundraising.
+Experience in strategic planning and a commitment to, and understanding of, the building steps for taking a research university’s advancement program to a new level of success.
+Ability to build trusting and productive relationships with the University’s leaders, colleagues, volunteers, donors, faculty, and staff.